Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

-In this section, we outline the specifications of our gold-standard dataset, along with the metrics used to assess the performance of the QA models.
-We also describe the experimental setup, followed by a report of the findings from the experiments with QA models.
-Furthermore, we conduct a comprehensive error analysis to demonstrate the capabilities and limitations of the QA models in extracting information related to IDU from clinical progress notes.

-\subsection{Dataset Statistics}
+\subsection{Dataset statistics}

-We use clinical progress notes sourced from the VA Corporate Data Warehouse (CDW) to construct the gold-standard dataset.
-The selected notes correspond to the period of January 2022, with a time frame of 30~days before and after the Hepatitis C diagnosis.
+We use clinical notes sourced from the VA Corporate Data Warehouse (CDW) to construct the gold-standard dataset.
+The selected notes correspond to the period of January 2022 and belong to patients with the Hepatitis C diagnosis.
 The identification of Hepatitis C positive patients is performed using ICD-10 codes.
+We select the cohort of patients with Hepatitis C as their clinical notes are more likely to include information related to IDU.
+As explained in Section \hyperref[sec:method_context]{Note enrichment}, we narrow down the clinical notes using a list of keywords/phrases indicative of IDU (refer to Table~\ref{tab:keywords}).

 To reduce computational overhead during training and because unusually large notes (determined by the outliers in the distribution of note lengths) may contain templated nonessential information that is not relevant to any specific patient, we remove some outlier notes based on the interquartile range of the note lengths.
-We later show in Section~\ref{sec:analysis_pred} that note length does not affect the performance of the model at the time of inference.
+We later show in Section~\hyperref[sec:error_analysis]{Error analysis} that note length does not affect the performance of the model at the time of inference.

+We also analyze the types of notes included in this study.
+Our analysis reveals that there are 411 different types of notes.
+Figure \ref{fig:note_type} displays 20 most frequently encountered note types in this study.
+Notably, internal medicine notes and primary care notes emerge as the two most prevalent types.
+We also find that addendum notes rank third in frequency.
+Addendum notes serve as supplements to notes of other types.

 Table~\ref{tab:data_stat} shows the statistics of our gold-standard dataset.
-Our cohort consists of 1156 patients with a total of 2336 notes that have an average length of 1785 words.
-We also analyze the distribution of the query groups (refer to Tables \ref{tab:question} and \ref{tab:qa_map}) in the gold-standard dataset.
-The dataset is dominated by QA pairs related to the ``existence of IDU'', as demonstrated.
-Following closely behind are QA pairs about ``drug names'', whereas the least frequent QA pairs in the dataset are those pertaining to ``skin popping'' and ``interventions''.
+Our cohort consists of 1145 patients with a total of 2323 notes that have an average length of 1013 words.
+Words are identified based on whitespace.
+In addition, we examine the distribution of the query groups outlined in Tables \ref{tab:question} and \ref{tab:qa_map} within the gold-standard dataset.
+This analysis is illustrated by the pie chart depicted in Figure \ref{fig:pie_cat}.
+The dataset is dominated by QA pairs related to the ``active/historical use'', as demonstrated.
+Following closely behind are QA pairs about ``existence of IDU'' and ``drug names'', whereas the least frequent QA pairs in the dataset are those pertaining to ``skin popping'' and ``harm reduction interventions''.